Why teach Chinese?

 Chinese heritage community schools could provide teachers who could become certified teachers.

 - Whether learning to write or speak Chinese, stories can be the cornerstone to effective teaching.
 For beginning students the U-M Lieberthal-Rogel Center for Chinese Studies suggests Getting Around in Chinese: Chinese Skits for Beginners by Hilda Tao.
 Additional books on writing characters and practicing grammar are also available. (see LRCCS Publications in Resources for ordering information, or contact LRCCS Outreach Coordinator)

 - Textbooks as a Resource.
 The College Board publishes teacher-generated reviews of various textbooks and other instructional resources.

 - Book Publishers.
-For Chinese language learning and more, see offerings distributed by China Books & Periodicals, Cheng & Tsui Co., and Cypress Books.
-For children's titles, Asia for Kids, China Sprout, Pacific View Press and Shen's Books.
+For Chinese language learning and more, see offerings distributed by China Books, Cheng & Tsui Co., and Cypress Books.
+For children's titles, China Sprout, Pacific View Press and Shen's Books.

 - Chinese Language Association of Secondary-Elementary Schools (CLASS) Provides a national network of information exchange, ideas, and curriculum resources.

 - Chinese Language Initiatives/A Newsletter, compiled by Asia Society A monthly news and event digest on Chinese language learning.
 To subscribe e-mail Chinese@askasia.org